Capitalize on today’s evolving market dynamics.

 With markets in flux, now is a good time to meet with a wealth advisor.

-Each year, the IRS makes inflation-related adjustments to more than 60 tax provisions to keep income tax brackets, deductions and other inputs in line with changes occurring related to the cost of living.
-On average, adjustments for the tax year 2025, including federal income tax brackets (filing returns in 2026), increased by about 2.8%.
+Each year, the IRS adjusts more than 60 tax provisions to keep income tax brackets, deductions and other inputs in line with the cost of living.
+For the 2025 tax year (filing returns in 2026) these adjustments, including federal income tax brackets, increased on average by about 2.8%.

-Here’s a summary of key changes in the new tax bill.
+Here’s a summary of key changes for the 2025 tax year.

 A key income threshold to watch for high-income filers is $197,300 for single filers and $394,600 for married couples filing jointly.
 Those are the respective thresholds for moving up from the 24% tax rate bracket to the higher 32% rate bracket.
 The top marginal income rate of 37% will apply to single filers with taxable income of $626,350 and, for married couples filing jointly, taxable income above $751,600.